 Local areas may also include supportive services, in coordination with career and/or training services, to participants in a RA program.
-These supportive services must be consistent with WIOA Section 134(d)(2), Section 12 of TEGL 3-15, and state and local policies.
+These supportive services must be consistent with WIOA Section 134(d)(2), and state and local policies.
 Reference SCP 1.14

 Reporting Requirements: (20 CFR § 683.300)

-The WIOA Participant Individual Record Layout (PIRL), formally known as the WIASRD, provides a standardized set of data elements, definitions, and reporting instructions that will be used to describe the characteristics, activities, and outcomes of WIOA participants.
+The WIOA Participant Individual Record Layout (PIRL provides a standardized set of data elements, definitions, and reporting instructions that will be used to describe the characteristics, activities, and outcomes of WIOA participants.
 States and local areas will be required to collect participant information that corresponds with the data elements and descriptions delineated within the PIRL.
 Once collected, the information will then be aggregated according to the conditions outlined in the WIOA Data Element Specifications.
 This document details the common data elements and technical specifications necessary for calculation of the State and Local Area performance report elements and will be used in reporting across all core programs.

 Service Plan Dates:

-Service Start and Planned End Date entries are not meant to be a place holder in order to prevent the participant from exiting the system due to non-activity.
-Services must be entered and closed as the service is provided in order for DOL reporting methods to work correctly.
-Extending Service dates are only used should the service activity need to be extended such as if the participant failed to meet the training requirements and needs extra time with the training provider.
+Services must be entered and closed as the service is provided for DOL reporting methods to work correctly.
+Extending Service dates are only used should the service activity need to be extended such as if the participant failed to meet the training requirements and requires extra time with the training provider.
 Case notes/MIS comments must substantiate the service type and length.
-Service types must align with the chart provided in Attachment A of this document and must not exceed ninety days (90) excluding only those identified as Training.
 Should the participant/case manager fail to participate/provide services during the 90-day period, the individual will exit back to the last provided service and from the program unless re-engagement happens within this period.

 Supportive Services: (WIOA Sec.
-134 (d)(2); 20 CFR §§ 680.900-970; TEGL 3-15, 2 CFR Part 200)
+134 (d)(2); 20 CFR §§ 680.900-970; 2 CFR Part 200)

-Supportive services for adults and dislocated workers are defined at WIOA sec.
-3(59) and secs.
-134(d)(2) and (3).
-They include, but are not limited to, services such as transportation, child care, dependent care, housing, and needs-related payments that are necessary to enable an individual to participate in activities authorized under WIOA secs.
-134(c)(2) and (3).

 Supportive services for adults and dislocated workers are defined at WIOA Sec.
 3(59) and Secs.
 134(d)(2) and (3).
 LWDBs, in consultation with the one-stop partners and other community service providers, must develop a policy on supportive services that ensure resource and service coordination in the local area.
 The policy should address procedures for referral to such services, including how such services will be funded when they are not otherwise available from other sources.
 The provision of accurate information about the availability of supportive services in the local area, as well as referral to such activities, is one of the career services that must be available to adults and dislocated workers through the one-stop delivery system.
 (WIOA Sec.
 134(c)(2)(A)(ix) and § 678.430 of this chapter).
 LWDBs must ensure that needs-related payments are made in a manner consistent with §§ 680.930, 680.940, 680.950, 680.960, and 680.970.
 Supportive services are services that are necessary to enable an individual to participate in activities authorized under WIOA Sec.
 134(c)(2) and (3).
 These services may include, but are not limited to, the following: